In this frequently-updated post, we maintain a running list of recent and notable financial fraud cases.

 History is full of financial scams and financial frauds that have taken hard-earned money out of the pockets of innocent investors.

-$102 Million Ponzi Scheme (First Nationle Solution, LLC, Percipience Global Corporation, and United RL Capital Services)$102 million Ponzi scheme.
+In June, the Securities and Exchange Commision (SEC) announced that it had busted a $102 million Ponzi scheme.
 Using three fraudulent companies (First Nationale Solution, LLC, Percipience Global Corporation, and United RL Capital Services), five men defrauded more than 600 different investors throughout the United States.
 These men were mostly former FINRA brokers who had previously been barred from the industry for past financial misconduct.

 Investors were lured into the scheme with promises of above market returns.
 However, the SEC believes that none of the three companies had any legitimate business operations.
 Instead, they were simply used to shuffle money around to pay off the original investors.
 The SEC alleges that more than $20 million was siphoned off by the fraudsters.